lyteword/chspurgeon-tod/volume-4/psalm-86.md

 But whilst thine heart's divided, it is dead;

-Dead unto me, unless it liveTo me alone,
+Dead unto me, unless it live To me alone,

 It is all one